edward-shen/MMM-pages/readme.md

 ```
 etc

-if u want a modules content on multiple pages the classes has those page names
+if u want a modules content on multiple pages the classes would list those page names
 ```
   {
     module:"newsfeed",